 Your bicycle needs to be kept inside a locked building, such as inside your house or garage.
 It needs to be kept out of sight so as not to be seen by the public.

 The bike does not need to be locked to an immovable object inside the building, if stored behind a 5 lever mortice lock door or 5 lever padlocks if in a shed.

 If allowable in a communal hallway or outbuilding, the bicycle must be secured through the frame by an approved lock to an immovable object.

 - My cycle is covered on my home insurance, why do I need cycle insurance?

 The cover your household insurance provides may not be adequate to cover the cost of repairing or replacing your bicycle.
-A lot of household polices will only pay out up to a specific limit per bike (usually £500), which means you could be under-insured in the event of a claim.
+A lot of household polices will only pay out up to a specific limit per bike (eg £500), which means you could be under-insured in the event of a claim.

 Many household insurers restrict the cover when your away from the home, unless you pay an additional premium, and they will not cover you abroad or when competing in Sportives or Triathlons.

-Should you make a claim under your household insurance for your cycle you would lose your no claims bonus which could be very costly, whereas making a claim against your cycle policy would leave your household NCD intact.
+Should you make a claim under your household insurance for your cycle you would lose your no claims bonus which could be very costly, whereas making a claim against your cycle policy would leave your household NCB intact.

 - Do you insure self-built bikes?

 Yes, when insuring custom built bikes we ask that you insure them for the full retail cost as new to replace with the same or similar frame and components as you currently have.
 Unfortunately you cannot include the time and effort it would take to build up your bike again.